MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-business-connectivity-service-applications.md

  **Resource** Exports the localized names, properties, and permissions for a selected system.

 > [!NOTE]
 >  You can create a BDC Model using XML code.
-If you do so, it's important to know that you cannot use the authentication modes **RevertToSelf** and **PassThrough** with SharePoint.
+If you do so, it's important to know that you cannot use the authentication modes **RevertToSelf** and **PassThrough** with SharePoint Online.
 Although you might be able to import a BDC Model that was written in XML, the connection will not be usable.

 ### Import a BDC Model
 <a name="__toc338059710"> </a>